gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Diagnostics/Gapotchenko.FX.Diagnostics.CommandLine/README.md

 Console.WriteLine(commandLine);
 ```

-The code above produces the following output:
+The code above produces the following outputs depending on the value of `binary` flag:

 ```
 "C:\Temp\Test 1.txt" "C:\Temp\Test 2.txt"
+/b "C:\Temp\Test 1.txt" "C:\Temp\Test 2.txt"
 ```

 This is a neat departure from a traditional .NET convention where it always throws `ArgumentNullException`.